Funding for Faculty & Staff

 Engaged Curriculum Grants

-Funding teams who are integrating community engagement into new and existing majors, minors and curricula.
+Funding teams that are integrating community-engaged learning into new and existing curricula.

 Seeds and Supplements